Alternate Job Titles: Medical Records Supervisor, Supervisor of Medical Records

 Source: HR Reported data as of September 06, 2017

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Medical Records Supervisor that make less than that salary.
 For example 50% of the people who perform the job of Medical Records Supervisor are expected to make less than the median.

-Supervises and performs duties in the medical records department for a healthcare organization.
+Supervises the day to day duties in the medical records department for a healthcare organization.
 Monitors the coding and overall maintenance of records and tracks data related to patient status.
 Ensures that all health information management practices meet JCAHO and state standards.
-Oversees budgeting, quality improvement, hiring, evaluation and supervision, etc. May require RHIA/RHIT certification.
-Requires a bachelor's degree or in a related area.
+Requires a bachelor's degree.
 Typically reports to a manager or head of a unit/department.
-Supervises a group of primarily para-professional level staffs.
-May also be a level above a supervisor within high volume administrative/ production environments.
-Makes day-to-day decisions within or for a group/small department.
-Has some authority for personnel actions.
-Thorough knowledge of department processes.
-Typically requires 3-5 years experience in the related area as an individual contributor.
+Typically requires Registered Health Information Technician (RHIT).
+Supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
+Contributes to the development of processes and procedures.
+Thorough knowledge of functional area under supervision.
+Typically requires 3 years experience in the related area as an individual contributor.
 View full job description